ECOS | Environmental Coalition on Standards

 Continue reading

-Against a backdrop of political shifts, competing interests, and the stark realities of a changing climate, 2024 was challenging in many ways – but still a year full of important milestones and steps forward for ambitious environmental protection.
+Against a backdrop of political shifts, competing interests, and the stark realities of a changing climate, 2026 will be challenging in many ways – but hopefully still a year full of important milestones and steps forward for ambitious environmental protection.

 Continue reading